 Megan Duffy, Events Specialist

 Megan is one of our top talents at the Wine School.
 In her day job, she serves as a restaurant manager for an international luxury hotel group.
-Her sparkling demeanor and extensive wine knowledge make her a valued asset at any wine tasting.
-Megan is on track to complete her Diploma Oenotropae in 2014, and we expect great things from this rising star in the sommelier world.
+Her sparkling demeanor and wine knowledge make her a valued asset at any wine tasting.
+Megan is on track to complete her Diploma Oenotropae in 2014.

 Our History, Part One